Wesley Clark: Kosovo War

 Clark returned to SHAPE following the summit and briefed the press on the continued bombing operations.
 A reporter from the Los Angeles Times asked a question about the effect of bombings on Serbian forces, and Clark noted that merely counting the number of opposing troops did not show Milošević's true losses because he was bringing in reinforcements.
 Many American news organizations capitalized on the remark in a way Clark said "distorted the comment" with headlines such as "NATO Chief Admits Bombs Fail to Stem Serb Operations" in The New York Times.
 Clark later defended his remarks, saying this was a "complete misunderstanding of my statement and of the facts," and President Clinton agreed that Clark's remarks were misconstrued.
 Regardless, Clark received a call the following evening from Chairman of the Joint Chiefs of Staff General Hugh Shelton, who said he had been told by Secretary Cohen to deliver a piece of guidance verbatim: "Get your fucking face off the TV.
 No more briefings, period.
 That's it."

-The bombing campaign received criticism when it bombed the Radio Television of Serbia headquarters on April 23, 1999.
+The bombing campaign received criticism when it bombed the Radio Television of Serbia headquarters on 23 April 1999.
 The attack which killed sixteen civilian employees was labeled as a war crime by Amnesty International and as an act of terrorism by Noam Chomsky.
 NATO expressed its justification for the bombing by saying that the station operated as a propaganda tool for the Milošević regime.
-Operation Allied Force experienced another problem when NATO bombed the Chinese embassy in Belgrade on May 7, 1999.
+Operation Allied Force experienced another problem when NATO bombed the Chinese embassy in Belgrade on 7 May 1999.
 The operation had been organized against numerous Serbian targets, including "Target 493, the Federal Procurement and Supply Directorate Headquarters", although the intended target building was actually 300 meters away from the targeted area.
 The embassy was located at this mistaken target, and three Chinese journalists were killed.
 Clark's intelligence officer called Clark taking full responsibility and offering to resign, but Clark declined, saying it was not the officer's fault.
-Secretary Cohen and CIA Director George Tenet took responsibility the next day.
-Tenet would later explain in testimony before the United States House Permanent Select Committee on Intelligence on July 22, 1999, that the targeting system used street addresses, which gave inaccurate positions for air bombings.
+Defense Secretary Cohen and CIA Director George Tenet took responsibility the next day.
+Tenet would later explain in testimony before the United States House Permanent Select Committee on Intelligence on 22 July 1999, that the targeting system used street addresses, which gave inaccurate positions for air bombings.
 He also said that the various databases of off-limit targets did not have the up-to-date address for the relatively new embassy location.